Please read 1st Samuel 25 in The Message which you can find free at Bible Gateway.com It is a modern translation and reads easily.

 Years a man brandished a gun against his ex-wife who was hiding out in my building, on my floor.
 I knew nothing of it.
 You do not have to see a crime in process to acknowledge you are being protected.
 That is why we pay our army and the sheriff even though we may never see results with our own eyes.
 The very fact that we live in peace means they are minding our business.

 David becomes incensed and resolved to slaughter Nabal and his employees.
 Abigail, a wife who is no fool, gathers together a meal for David’s men and takes it there to prevent any retribution.
 David is properly thankful and his men enjoy their feast.

 When Abigail returns home she finds her husband dead drunk after a giant party, but she waits to tell her husband how she paid off David until Nabal is sober.
 He goes into a coma – we can project here that perhaps it is the DT’s – and after 10 days dies.
 Abigail then becomes wife #2 for David.

 Here are the lessons to learn.

 - The blessing must be equal the task.
-Abgail did not show up with 3 sheep and a few loaves of bread, but enough for the entire crowd.
+Abigail did not show up with three sheep and a few loaves of bread, but enough for the entire crowd.
 We are to pay what we owe.

 - When the proper authorities fail to do their duty you can step in to compensate.

 - Vengeance is mine says the Lord.
-David’s hot head reaction was about to do him in which he recognized (verse 30 ff).
+David’s hot head reaction was about to do him which he recognized in verses 30.
 This could have cost him the throne of Israel. see post on vengeance

-- Recognize, as David did, that someone was sent by God to prevent his planned revenge.
+- Recognize, as David did, that someone was sent by Yahweh to prevent his planned revenge.
 David was having a testosterone fit and defending his ego.
 Don’t do it.
-God will make things right.
+Yahweh will make things right.

 - Nabal acted rashly and so did David.
 Two wrongs don’t make a right.